 Sometimes people assume the abused elder’s “regular” caretaker was the one abusing the elder (even though it was really a different employee).

-Maybe money or other property was taken from an elder’s belongings and another person were blamed simply because that person was on duty when the wrong apparently occurred.
+Maybe money or other property was taken from an elder’s belongings, and another person was blamed simply because that person was on duty when the wrong apparently occurred.

 There are countless reasons why someone could have been mistakenly identified as an abuser.

 7. What are related offenses?

 Offenses that can be closely related to California nursing home abuse include: